pawelpluta/oop-kata/README.md

 Feel free to over-engineer solution.
 Below you will find general information about the project that you will work on.

+## Warm up

+You can jump straight to the code, or you might look at the [article explaining the approach](https://pawelpluta.com/the-oop-has-been-explained-wrongly-to-me/).

 ## Initial project

 Code on `main` branch simulates some washing machine.